DPR

 Overview

 Dense Passage Retrieval (DPR) is a set of tools and models for state-of-the-art open-domain Q&A research.
-It was introduced in by Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih.
+It was introduced in Dense Passage Retrieval for Open-Domain Question Answeringarrow-up-right by Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih.

 The abstract from the paper is the following: